nicoTolly/telajax/README.md

 ## Basis

+This is a fork from hominhquan/telajax
+Original work can be found at https://github.com/hominhquan/telajax/tree/da8892fbbc5b7d6acdf08357afd3ca9e9051b9ca

 The idea is to be able to compile standard C functions into an elf object file, then link to the OpenCL runtime as an ordinary `cl_program` object.
 This program will be later linked (`clLinkProgram()`) to a second `cl_program`,